Mother-In-Law Moving In? Here’s How Much It Costs to Add a Small Kitchenette

 “The reasoning behind this is that governments often don’t want a situation where you’re turning a single-family dwelling into multi-family property without going through the proper steps … They might allow you to build a kitchenette, but it might not be able to have all of the features you want.”

-Don’t skip this step — if you build without a permit your jurisdiction could hit you with a hefty fine and require you to apply for a retroactive permit that’s double or even triple the standard fee.
+Don’t skip this step — if you build without a permit, your jurisdiction could hit you with a hefty fine and require you to apply for a retroactive permit that’s double or even triple the standard fee.

-While kitchenettes cost a pretty penny, they’re a worthy investment for many homeowners.
+While kitchenettes can cost a pretty penny, they’re a worthy investment for many homeowners.
 On top of enjoying the benefits of an additional cooking area, you can increase your home’s value and marketability.

 Header Image Source: (House Method / Unsplash)